nemediano/canalREH/docs/biblio.md

 1. Los muertos recuerdan (The Dead Remember)
 1. El fuego de Asurbanipal (The Fire of Asshurbanipal)
 1. No me cavéis una tumba (Dig Me No Grave)
-1. Las palomas del infierno (Pigeons from hell)
+1. Las palomas del infierno (Pigeons from Hell)
 1. La sombra de la bestia (The Shadow of the Beast)
 1. Una ventana abierta (An Open Window)

 ### Canaan negro y otros relatos de horror sobrenatural